dabit3/foundry-workshop/README.md

 To install Foundry, you must first have Rust installed on your machine.

 #### Let's build

+> If you have any issues with the installation instructions, you can see more detailed instructions [here](https://book.getfoundry.sh/getting-started/installation#install-the-latest-release-by-using-foundryup).

 To get started, we'll install the latest release:

 ```sh